adityagoel-mata/CourseProjects/README.md

-This is a compilation of self-assigned projects.
+This is a compilation of all course and some self-assigned projects.